In 1999, I recorded Mel Torme's "The Christmas Song" and sent it out on a CD as my audio Christmas card.

 And...
 HAPPY HOLIDAYS!!!

+It's been four years since I recorded a new Official Audio Christmas Card.
 I tried recording this in 2013, but hit technical difficulties with a new operating system at odds with my audio gear.
 Tried again in 2014 and found myself at odds with my arrangement/treatment.
 Tried again this year and scrapped two attempts.
 This is the third.
 My friend Neil said I always get it right the third time... well, three years and three attempts this year and HOPEFULLY he's right!

 My friend and client Buddy Oiver's band Slick Hampton played this song at one of their holiday gigs and that prompted me to record my own version.
 I've always been a fan of Vince Guaraldi and loved doing this one.